The Future of Magazines

 - Magazines Canada: “Magazines Canada is Canada’s leading professional magazine industry association, representing over 300 of the country’s consumer titles.”

-- The Professional Publishers Association, UK: The PPA “represents more than 200 companies, covering everything from consumer magazine publishers to business-to-business data and information providers and smaller independents.”
+- The Professional Publishers Association, UK: The PPA “represents around than 220 companies, covering everything from consumer magazine publishers to business-to-business data and information providers and smaller independents.”

 2. Magazine Blogs